-Section 108.
-Gaming Commission[7]
+Section 107.
+Gaming Commission[2]

-(a) The Tribe hereby establishes a Tribal Gaming Commission whose duty it is to regulate tribal gaming operations.
+- (a) The Tribe hereby establishes a Tribal Gaming Commission whose duty it is to regulate tribal gaming operations.
 The Tribal Gaming Commission shall consist of three members.
-There shall be among them a Chairperson, Vice-Chairperson, and one additional Commissioner.

-(b) The purpose of the Tribal Gaming Commission is regulatory, not managerial.
+There shall be among them a Chairperson, Vice-Chairperson, and one additional Commissioner. - (b) The purpose of the Tribal Gaming Commission is regulatory, not managerial.
 The Commission will conduct oversight to ensure compliance with Tribal, Federal, and, if applicable, State laws and regulations.
 The Commission will serve as the licensing authority for individuals employed in the gaming operation and will administer background investigations as part of the licensing process.
 The Commission will also have a role in monitoring compliance with the internal controls for the gaming operation and in tracking revenues.
 In order to carry out its regulatory duties, the Commission shall have unrestricted access to all areas of the gaming operation and to all records.
-The Commission shall have authority to take enforcement actions, including suspension or revocation of an individual gaming license when appropriate.

-(c) The Tribe recognizes the importance of an independent Tribal Gaming Commission in maintaining a well-regulated gaming operation.
+The Commission shall have authority to take enforcement actions, including suspension or revocation of an individual gaming license when appropriate. - (c) The Tribe recognizes the importance of an independent Tribal Gaming Commission in maintaining a well-regulated gaming operation.
 The Commission shall be and act independently and autonomously from the Tribal Council in all matters within its purview.
 No prior or subsequent review by the Tribal Council of any actions of the Commission shall be required or permitted except as otherwise explicitly provided in this Ordinance.
-To avoid potential conflicts of interest between the operation and regulation of the gaming facility, the Tribe hereby finds that, at a minimum:

-(1) No member of the Tribal Council or Tribal Gaming Board of Directors may serve on the Gaming Commission;

-(2) No member directly related to or living with any Tribal Council member or Tribal Gaming Board of Directors member may serve on the Gaming Commission;

-(3) Members of the Gaming Commission are prohibited from gambling in the facility; and

-(4) Members of the Gaming Commission are prohibited from accepting complimentary items from the gaming operation, excepting food and beverages valued at under five dollars.

-(d) Tribal Gaming Commissioner positions shall be filled in the following manner:

-Through appointment by the Apache Business Committee pursuant to an election.

-(e) Nominees for positions of Tribal Gaming Commissioner must satisfy the suitability standards set forth for key employees and primary management officials, found in Section XIII of this Ordinance.
-Such background investigations shall be performed under the direction of the Gaming Commission by either a designated employee of the gaming commission or an outside independent investigative firm.

-(f) The Tribal Gaming Commission shall:

-(1) Conduct or cause background investigations to be conducted on, at a minimum, primary management officials and key employees;

-(2) Review and approve all investigative work conducted;

-(3) Report results of background investigations to the NIGC;

-Obtain and process fingerprints, or designate a law enforcement agency to obtain and process fingerprints;

-(5) Make licensing suitability determinations, which shall be signed by the Chairman of the Gaming Commission;

-(6) Issue gaming licenses to management officials and employees of the operation, consistent with the suitability determination;

-- (7) Establish standards for licensing Tribal gaming operations; - (8) Issue facility gaming licenses to Tribal gaming operations;
+To avoid potential conflicts of interest between the operation and regulation of the gaming facility, the Tribe hereby finds that, at a minimum: - (1) No member of the Tribal Council may serve on the Gaming Commission - (2) No member directly related to or living with any Tribal Council member may serve on the Gaming Commission; (3) Members of the Gaming Commission are prohibited from gambling in the facility; and (4) Members of the Gaming Commission are prohibited from accepting complimentary items from the gaming operation, excepting food and beverages valued at under five dollars. (d) Tribal Gaming Commissioner positions shall be filled in the following manner: Through appointment by the Caddo Nation Tribal Council.
+Nominees for positions of Tribal Gaming Commissioner must satisfy the suitability standards set forth for key employees and primary management officials, found in Section 207 of this Ordinance.
+Such background investigations shall be performed under the direction of the Gaming Commission by either a designated employee of the gaming commission or an outside independent investigative firm. (f) The Tribal Gaming Commission shall: (1) Conduct or cause background investigations to be conducted on, at a minimum, primary management officials and key employees; (2) Review and approve all investigative work conducted; (3) Report results of background investigations to the NIGC; (4) Obtain and process fingerprints; (5) Make licensing suitability determinations, which shall be signed by The Chairman of the Gaming Commission; (6) Issue gaming licenses to management officials and employees of the operation, consistent with the suitability determination; (7) Establish standards for licensing Tribal gaming operations; (8) Issue facility gaming licenses to Tribal gaming operations;

-(9) Inspect, examine and monitor all gaming activities, and have immediate access to review, inspect, examine, photocopy and audit all records of the gaming establishment;
+Inspect, examine and monitor all gaming activities, and have immediate access to review, inspect, examine, photocopy and audit all records of the gaming establishment;